 Your action plan: The fact that you're so invested in making your home a haven is great, but feeling so reliant on trends might make you prone to over-clutter (and overspending, for that matter).
 Your next step is to figure out how to make your space feel like a true reflection of you.
 Start considering your space when you take trends and Pinterest boards out of the equation.
 What do you really love about it?
 Can you see yourself getting sick of in the near future?

 "When you separate those items you love versus those items you don't, suddenly your home takes on the best version of who you are," says Morris.
-"It's like wearing your favourite outfits every day."
+"It's like wearing your favorite outfits every day."